-A diverse group of global experts created this handbook in the hope that it can facilitate a shared understanding between government officials and companies about the technical, commercial, and economic factors that will spur investment gas and power.
-This handbook is intended to inform decision-making on options to develop natural gas.
-It does not promote any specific business model, but rather promotes better understanding of the stakeholders' shared aims in developing natural gas and Liquefied Natural Gas (LNG) projects.
+This handbook is the result of an effort by a diverse group of global experts who created this handbook in the hope that it can facilitate a shared understanding between government officials and companies about the technical, commercial, and economic factors that will spur investment gas and power.
+This handbook is intended to inform decisionmaking on options to develop natural gas.
+It does not promote any specific business model, but rather promotes better understanding of the stakeholders' shared aims in developing natural gas and Liquefied Natural Gas (LNG) projects and opening markets for LNG trade.